What Is a Whole-SERP SEO Strategy?

 In SEO, some focus solely on ranking among the “blue links.”
 Others optimize for the entire search engine results page (SERP).
 The latter is a holistic strategy that will keep the health of your SEO program strong for years to come.

-Why Optimize for the Whole SERP?
+- Why optimize for the whole SERP?

 Google makes more than 3,000 updates to search per year.
 Its search engine results are constantly evolving.
 Focusing on a whole-SERP SEO strategy helps you to remain relevant for the keywords you are targeting.

-There are many SERP feature combinations (you can view common features here), each of which provide an opportunity to rank.
+There are many SERP feature combinations (you can view common features here), each of which provides an opportunity to rank.
 Of course, which SERP features appear depends on the keyword itself and what Google thinks is most appropriate for that user’s query.

 For example, a search query of “how to get rid of moths” returns the following SERP features: